-Bernie Sanders’ penchant for comparing blue-collar workers to black slaves
+Bernie Sanders’ strange history of comparing blue-collar workers to black slaves

 CLICK HERE FOR THE FOX NEWS APP

-In the Daily Herald interview in 1978, Sanders fashioned himself as a journalist said his goal is to educate and mobilize working people to take the state of Vermont “away from the bankers and corporate executives who currently control it.”
+In the Daily Herald interview in 1978, Sanders fashioned himself as a journalist and said his goal is to educate and mobilize working people to take the state of Vermont “away from the bankers and corporate executives who currently control it.”

 Sanders at age 37 had doomsday predictions, much like he does today at age 78.